edgedb/edgedb-js/docs/select.rst

   // {name: string; uppercase_title: string, title_length: number}[]

-Computables can "override" an actual link/property as long as the type signatures agree.
+Computed fields can "override" an actual link/property as long as the type signatures agree.

 .. code-block:: typescript